ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

          '------------------'      '----------------'
 ~~~

-This section describes at a high level, the three main roles and associated processes in SCITT: Issuers and Signed Statements, Transparency Service and the Signed Statement Registration process, as well as Relying Parties of the Transparent Statements and the Receipt validation process.
+This section describes at a high level, the three main roles and associated processes in SCITT: Issuers and Signed Statements, Transparency Service, the Signed Statement Registration process, as well as Relying Parties of the Transparent Statements and the Receipt validation process.

 ## Transparency Service